 VAST Resources Solutions Inc. ("VAST") is the environmental consulting firm that is assisting the Company with the application process.
-CCMI recently engaged Tetra Tech Canada Inc. ("Tetra Tech") to assist with geochemical components of Phase 1 of the mining permit submission.
-Phase 1 of the restart will include the initial processing of a 180,000-tonne stockpile of mineralized material currently on surface.
+CCMI engaged Tetra Tech Canada Inc. ("Tetra Tech") to assist with geochemical components of Phase 1 of the mining permit submission.
+Phase 1 of the restart will include the processing of a portion of the 180,000-tonne stockpile of mineralized material currently on surface and not sent to New Afton under the OPA.
 Tetra Tech assisted previous owners of the Project with assessment and characterization of geologic materials since 2006.
 Tetra Tech will assist the Company initially with Acid Rock Drainage and Metal Leaching ("ARD ML") related components of the application.